 On December 15, 2015, Meredith hit her head on the kitchen granite counter top.
 What started out as a likely concussion quickly escalated to much more than anyone could have anticipated.
-Her medical journey commenced with her pediatrician, to the Pediatric Neurology team at The Floating Hospital for Children at Tufts Medical Center with later and ongoing care at Boston Children's Hospital.
+Her medical journey commenced with her pediatrician, to the Pediatric Neurology and Hematology team at Tufts Children's Hospital, with later care at Boston Children's Hospital.

 It wasn't until early April 2016 when her growing medical team found a blood clot in her brain, requiring hospitalization and missing the remainder of her fifth grade and a need for a "new normal".

-Meredith at Boston Children's Hospital - Waltham, MA for a visit with her Neurologist and Pain Management Team.
+Meredith at Boston Children's Hospital - Waltham, MA for a visit with the Pain Management Team.
 Ironically, it is located on "Hope" Avenue.

 Meredith at Tufts Children's Hospital - Boston, MA on one of her many "Fill the Box" drop offs throughout the year